US H1B Work Visa

 How long does it take to process the H-1B Visa once it is applied for?

-The processing time for an H-1B visa varies based on USCIS workload, petition accuracy, and whether premium processing is chosen.
+The processing time for an H-1B visa varies based on USCIS (United States Citizenship and Immigration Services) workload, petition accuracy, and whether premium processing is chosen.

 Regular Processing: The standard processing time ranges from 2 to 6 months.

-Premium Processing: By paying an additional $2,500, USCIS processes the petition within 15 calendar days.
+Premium Processing: By paying an additional $2,965, USCIS (United States Citizenship and Immigration Services) processes the petition within 15 business days.

 Factors Affecting Processing Time: